billataWo/addislancers_app/README.md

 # AddisLancers App

 ## Overview
 AddisLancers App is a freelancing mobile application developed to connect clients with freelancers.
 Built using Flutter, this app aims to provide a seamless platform for freelancing opportunities, ensuring that clients can find the right talent and freelancers can find the right projects.
-It is developed using Flutter.

 ## Features
 User authentication and profile management